 As we know, coping with chronic disease takes a lot of time and resources.
 The IoMT is helping to dramatically reduce these costs by simplifying chronic disease management with real-time information access and monitoring.

 With RPM IoMT technology, healthcare providers no longer need to conduct personal examinations to track chronic diseases.
-They have access to and monitor patients' chronic illnesses 24/7.
+IoMT devices have access to health data and monitor patients' chronic illnesses 24/7.